 Before you leave, we’ll go through the pictures together to make an initial selection of your favorites.

 Then, I’ll delete the bad ones and roughly edit the rest (I crop and color/density correct them).
 The results will be posted to an online gallery, usually within 72 hours.
-This gives you the chance to share your pictures with your friends, family, agent, manager, colleagues, etc., and get their advice.
+This gives you the chance to share your pictures with your friends, family, marketing department, creative director, agent, etc., and get their advice.

 Once you’ve selected the final images, we’ll talk about crops and retouching in case there is anything specific you want me to do.
-Then I’ll retouch the images and email you the results in color and B&W, for your approval.
-After I’ve received your approval, I’ll send you high resolution versions of the final images, which you can take to your favorite printer to have printed into beautiful 8x10s.
-I’m happy to advise you as to which printers I think do the best work.
+Then I’ll retouch the images and email you the results for your approval.
+After you get back to me, I’ll send you high resolution versions of the final images.
+If you're having any of the images printed, I’m happy to recommend the printers whose work I trust.

 Meeting before the shoot gives you a chance to ask all the questions this FAQ section hasn’t answered, and it gives me a chance to learn what type of shots you’re looking for.
 I’ll also learn what you look like and what ‘type’ you are, which will help me plan the photo shoot accordingly.